-To do this highlight the location item you would like to customize then a marker’s pop up window will appear.
-Click on the paint bucket icon located in the bottom of the box and a selection of colors will show up.
+To do this highlight the location item you would like to customize than a marker’s pop-up window will appear.
+Click on the paint bucket icon located at the bottom of the box and a selection of colors will show up.

 Let me tell you why color coding is great for organizing your Google Map: